InsightSoftwareConsortium/ITK/Documentation/CodeOfConduct/Reporting.md

 In your report please include:

-  * Your contact information (so we can get in touch with you if we need to follow up).
+  * Your contact information (so we can get in touch with you if we need to follow up): given name, family name, email address, and phone number, if necessary.
   * Names (real, nicknames, or pseudonyms) of any individuals involved.
 If there were other witnesses besides you, please try to include them as well.
-  * When and where the incident occurred.
+  * Event details: when and where the incident occurred.
 Please be as specific as possible.
   * Your account of what occurred.
 If there is a publicly available record (e.g. a mailing list archive or a public IRC logger) please include a link.
   * Any extra context you believe existed for the incident.